dmorse/pscf/doc/user-man/usage.rst

 Here, "param" is the name of the parameter file, and "log" is a file to which we have redirected messages emitted by the program during operation.
-The command 'pscf &lt; in', with no output log file, would instead cause these messages to be printed to the screen.
+The command 'pscf < in', with no output log file, would instead cause these messages to be printed to the screen.

 Output Files
 ============